uoy-im-aitt/aitt-w3-motion/README.md

 In the lecture, we saw how the ‘on rails’ approach could give the user an illusion of having greater control over motion-based interactions than is actually possible to track with an accelerometer (or other sensor).
 With this approach, simple movement events (like average acceleration on all axes exceeding a threshold) are used to trigger animations that correspond with more complex movements that the user is instructed to make (e.g. in a game tutorial).
 For example, the Wii sports games use this approach to good effect.

 In this final task we are going to create a very simple ‘on rails’ interaction where a sharp upwards movement of the tablet causes a sword slashing animation to trigger on a character.
-To get started, open the scene within the ```Paladin`` folder in the Unity project.
-The Paladin game object in this scene has a script attached to them that contains a ‘Swing’ method that can be used to trigger a sword swinging animation.
+To get started, open the scene within the ```Task 5 - On Rails`` folder in the Unity project.
+The Paladin game object in this scene has a script attached to them that contains a ```Swing``` method that can be used to trigger a sword swinging animation.

 To implement the on rails interaction described, we need to implement the following two steps: